-- are suspended on a flat beam (10 mm thick, 30 cm wide and 8.24 m long) which is hanged directly - on the OPERA main I-beams, while for the horizontal modules only the first one is suspended at the - 3 two ends on the flat beam while the other three modules are suspended on one another.
-The end-caps - of the horizontal modules must be rigid enough to support the other modules. - 5 The minimum total wall thickness in the sensitive area covered by the emulsion bricks is 28.8 mm. - 6 The dead space induced by the gap between modules, the mechanical tolerance between strips of - ${7}$ 0.1 mm and the scintillator strip TiO{2} wrapping (0.15 mm thick) is of the order of 1.5% of the overall - 8 sensitive surface.
+The end-caps of the horizontal modules are rigid enough to support the other modules.

+The minimum total wall thickness in the sensitive area covered by the emulsion bricks is 28.8 mm.
+The dead space induced by the gap between modules, the mechanical tolerance between strips of 0.1 mm and the scintillator strip TiO2 wrapping (0.15 mm thick) is of the order of 1.5% of the overall sensitive surface.

-9 3 Components
+3. Components

-- A description of the main components entering the Target Tracker construction is given in this section. - More information can be found in the Target Tracker Technical Design Report [4].
+A description of the main components entering the Target Tracker construction is given in this section.
+More information can be found in the Target Tracker Technical Design Report [3].